Abbelsin/advent-of-code-cpp-starter/README.md

+# Advent of Code C++ 2021
+Forked from the template `advent-of-code-cpp-starter` by bcooperstl.
+Apperantly i still havent learned how Github works so this is still a Public template...
+I wont share my solutions WTH!

 # advent-of-code-cpp-starter
 This is a simple C++ runner for doing Advent-of-Code challenges.
 It's designed to have one executable which is given parameters for the day and part, and then it will run that particular solution.